OctHe/CodeCraftOS/README.md

 # Codecraft

-A personal Debian distribution based on live-build.
+A personal Debian system based on live-build.
-This README illustrate the build process to customize a Debian ISO based on Debian Trixie.

 ## Preinstallation